Dear Brielle Baseball Parents,

 - Brielle Baseball

-With 15 players on the team, I can make no guarantee as to how much playing time team members will receive.
+With 18 players on the team, I can make no guarantee as to how much playing time team members will receive.
 Those who work hard, who have the most baseball skill, and come to practices wanting to learn and get better will play the most.
+My goal is to make sure that each player gets at least 2 at bats this season and plays 5 innings in the field.
 If the above policy concerning playing time is acceptable to you and your son, congratulations on making the team and welcome aboard!
 The important thing to me is that your son is playing baseball and it is fun for him to be part of a team.

 This year, each team member and a parent are required to read and sign the Opioid Use/Misuse packet that is attached to this letter.
 Students and parents are also asked to sign the letter of expectations (also attached).
-Please return to me before the second team practice on April 10th.
+Please return to me before the first game on April 8th.

 I am excited to be coaching your son this spring.
 My goals for the season are to teach your son some baseball skills, build teamwork, practice good sportsmanship, learn how to represent the Brielle Community in a positive matter and make playing for the Brielle Baseball Team a fun experience.